How To Set Up Overnight Employees

 • Count all punches up to a certain time past midnight as being a part of the same workday

-How to create a window of time to count as the same day
+Create a window of time to count as the same day

 1. Log in to your Fingercheck account as an Administrator.